 As of 2012, the average adult American carries about $4,878.00 in credit card debt (2013 TransUnion analysis).
 And 39% of Americans carry credit card debt from month to month (2012 NFCC Survey).
 Credit cards can be a necessity for many consumers, but it can also be a hindrance if not properly managed.
-For that reason, these consumers are now wondering how to get rid of credit card debt.
+For that reason, these consumers are now wondering how to lower their credit card debt.

 Here’s how to pay off a credit card: